Skip to content

 Tradespeople and business owners often choose between van and car.
 Vans: higher purchase (20k-45k), better load capacity, business tax advantages, higher insurance.
 Cars: lower running costs, wider use cases.
 This calculator compares total ownership over years.

 Tax treatment differs.
-Vans face lower benefit-in-kind tax on personal use (3,960 flat rate) vs cars (up to 37% of list price).
-Factor this if vehicle is company-provided.
-For owner-operators, depreciation allowances also differ.
+Vans face lower personal-use tax on company-provided vehicles (3,960 flat rate) vs cars (up to 37% of list price).
+This applies if the vehicle is company-provided.
+For owner-operators, depreciation allowances also differ by vehicle type.

 A worked example

 Try the defaults: van purchase price of 25,000, car purchase price of 20,000, van annual fuel of 1,500, car annual fuel of 1,200.
 The tool returns -8,000.00.
-You can adjust any input and the result updates as you type — no submit button, no reload.
-That's the real power here: seeing how sensitive the output is to one or two assumptions.
+Adjust any input and the result updates as you type — no submit button, no reload.
+This structure shows how sensitive the output is to one or two assumptions.

 What moves the number most

 The result responds to Van Purchase Price, Car Purchase Price, Van Annual Fuel, Car Annual Fuel, and Van Annual Insurance.
-Two inputs usually tip the answer one way or the other.
-Identify which ones matter most by flipping each value past a round threshold and watching whether the winning option changes.
+Two inputs often determine which option is lower-cost.
+Identify which ones matter most by testing each value past a round threshold and observing whether the option with the lower calculated total changes.

 The formula behind this

 Van total = purchase + (fuel + insurance) × years.
-Car similar.
-Difference shows cheaper option.
-Everything the calculator does is shown in the formula box below, so you can check the math against your own spreadsheet if you want.
+Car calculation is similar.
+The difference indicates which option has lower total ownership cost.
+Everything the calculator does appears in the formula box below, so you can cross-check the math against your own spreadsheet if needed.

 What this doesn't capture

-Purchase decisions rarely come down to payback alone.
+Purchase decisions often involve factors beyond total cost.
 Reliability, time saved, enjoyment, and alternatives outside the calculation all matter.
-The figure gives you the money side cleanly so you can weigh it against everything else honestly.
+This figure isolates the money side so you can weigh it against other factors directly.

 Example Scenario